hsnlab/escape/pox/ext/doc/source/util/api.rst

 *api.py* module
 ===============

+Contains abstract classes for concrete layer API modules.

-:any:`AbstractAPI` contains the register mechanism into the POX core for layer APIs, the event handling/registering logic and defines the general functions for initialization and finalization steps
+:any:`AbstractAPI` contains the register mechanism into the POX core for layer APIs, the event handling/registering logic and defines the general functions for initialization and finalization steps.

-:any:`RESTServer` is a general HTTP server which parse HTTP request and forward to explicitly given request handler
+:any:`RESTServer` is a general HTTP server which parse HTTP request and forward to explicitly given request handler.

+:any:`RESTError` can signal various error related to RESTful communication.

 :any:`AbstractRequestHandler` is a base class for concrete request handling.
-It implements the general URL and request body parsing functions
+It implements the general URL and request body parsing functions.

 Module contents
 ---------------